Every organization depends on processes to keep things running smoothly — onboarding new hires, approving purchase orders, managing payroll, etc.

 How to Create a Workflow

 Here’s how to create a workflow with frevvo, boiled down to the most important steps.
-For more details, check out our article on how to create workflow.
+For more details, check out our article on how to create a workflow.

 - Identify stakeholders and document who does what and when.